1. Revenue system

 Dashboards that combine sales, attendance, event type, door time, spend per head, content output, and return visits.

 Lighting, visuals, DMX, audio routing, booth workflow, live cameras, and fallback looks.
-This is where REACT fits.
+This is where REACT, Compeller's patent-pending real-time audio-driven visual engine, fits.

 Content capture, recap clips, newsletter signup, landing pages, and follow-up campaigns.
 Use Compeller.ai to connect show output with promotion workflows.